 CORRUPT OR FRAUDULENT PRACTICES

-All concerned User Institution / Bidders / Successful Bidders etc. should observe the highest standard of ethics during the procurement and execution of such contracts requires it.
+All concerned User Institution / Bidders / Successful Bidders etc. should observe the highest standard of ethics during the procurement and execution of such contracts require it.
 In pursuance of this policy, the Tender Inviting Authority defines, for the purposes of this provision, the terms set forth below as follows:

 “corrupt practice” means the offering, giving, receiving or soliciting of anything of value to influence the action of a public official in the procurement process or in contract execution; and